shawtan/notes/ENGL306Anotes.md

 - One phoneme acquires a feature of a neighbouring phoneme
 - In english -s is voiced if it vollows a voiced consonant / vowel, unvoiced if following unvoiced
     - e.g dogs vs pets, cats vs dogs
-- Voiced consonants lowe their voice is followed by an unvoiced consonant
+- Voiced consonants lose their voice if followed by an unvoiced consonant
     - e.g news vs newspaper

 #### Palatalization